EXCLUSIVE-South Africa tries to recover over $23 mln from SAP for 'unlawful' contracts

 A ministry spokesman declined further comment.

-In March 2018, SAP admitted to paying more than $9 million to intermediary companies linked to the Guptas, a family at the centre of a political corruption scandal in South Africa.
+In March 2018, SAP admitted to paying more than $9 million to intermediary companies linked to the Guptas, a family at the centre of a political corruption scandal in South Africa, in relation to software deals with state power utility Eskom and state logistics firm Transnet.

+The SIU said it was also investigating SAP contracts at Eskom and Transnet.
+The companies did not immediately respond to a Reuters request for comment.

 The Guptas, close friends of former president Jacob Zuma, have denied corruption allegations but their relationship to the former president is one of the main areas of focus of a state corruption inquiry that began after Ramaphosa succeeded Zuma in February 2018.